chibiboba/JS-202/My Notes/Cheet Sheet.md

 ### Headings

-- Headings are block-level elements, and they come in six different rankings, `<h1>` through `<h6>`.
-Headings help to quickly break up content and establish hierarchy, and they are key identifiers for users reading a page.
-They also help search engines to index and determine the content on a page.
+- Headings are block-level elements, and they come in six different rankings, `<h1>` through `<h6>`, representing different fonts for the headings.
+  - Headings help to quickly break up content and establish hierarchy, and they are key identifiers for users reading a page.

+  - They also help search engines to index and determine the content on a page.

+  - Each heading has some vertical spacing above and below to separate it from the surrounding content.

 - Headings should be used in an order that is relevant to the content of a page.
-The primary heading of a page or section should be marked up with an `<h1>` element, and subsequent headings should use `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>` elements as necessary.
+  - The primary heading of a page or section should be marked up with an `<h1>` element, and subsequent headings should use `<h2>`, `<h3>`, `<h4>`, `<h5>`, and `<h6>` elements as necessary.

-- Each heading level should be used where it is semantically valued, and should not be used to make text bold or big—there are other, better ways to do that.
+- Use heading levels semantically.
+  - Don't use `h1`, `h2`, etc. solely because you want to change font sizes.
+  - The numbered heading elements have semantic meaning; using them for their font sizes makes it harder for search engines and assistive technologies to understand your code and present it in a useful format.
+Misusing HTML for its stylistic effects also makes it hard for other developers to understand your code.

 Here is an example of HTML for all the different heading levels and the resulting display on a web page.